leeorhelps/SpeechBird/readme.txt

          SPEECH BIRD v0.2 (May 2022)  |  (c) 2022 by Leeor Peled  |  speak2computer@gmail.com
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-See readme.txt for instructions and important notes.
+Ladies and gentlemen, meet Speech Bird: A speech recognition dialect which makes controlling your computer hands-free truly possible, fast, and fun.
+You can dictate texts, manipulate them and perform all keyboard/mouse actions with just your voice, and head movements.

+Speech bird does this by:

+* Adding several hundred much-needed commands to Microsoft Windows Speech Recognition (WSR), so you can perform day-to-day office work such as writing, editing and formating documents, browsing the web, writing emails -- without WSR's native clunkiness, and with speed!

+* Adding voice capabilities to several extremely handy apps (listed below), which do not have native voice control.

+* Integrating those separate, handy apps into one, unified voice control system.
+Speech Bird makes the underlying apps work together seamlessly.

-Ladies and gentlemen, meet Speech Bird.
-Speech Bird augments WSR with Command Streaming.
-No more ruffled feathers from waiting for WSR between commands - With Speech Bird, you can speak a few commands in one shot, or even mix dictation and commands.
+* Augmenting WSR with Command Streaming.
+No more ruffled feathers from waiting for WSR between commands - With Speech Bird, you can speak a few commands in one shot, or even mix text-dictation and voice-commands within statements.
 Speech Bird instantly chops your speeches to bite-size, and performs the commands one by one.

-Want to edit documents and control software hands-free?
-Speech Bird gives WSR wings with its nest-full of new commands and enhancements to WSR's built-ins.
-Ready to fly?
+* Enabling direct keyboard keys.

+* And more!
+See dictionary.txt for complete list of possible commands.
+Note: Speech Bird ADDS to WSR, but all native WSR commands work normally with it -- except a few cases, for example saying "start" types the word rather than clicking the start button, because that is what most humans want their computer to do when they say "start".

 Preflight Checklist:
 ~~~~~~~~~~~~~~~~~~~~